easybuilders/easybuild-docs/docs/containers.md

 be downloaded automatically.

-As shown in [Example of a generated container recipe][containers_example_recipe], the container recipe generated by EasyBuild includes `/tmp/easybuild/sources/` as a fallback directory in the list of locations considered by EasyBuild when looking for sources/patches (see also [Source path][sourcepath]).
+As shown in [Example of a generated container recipe][containers_example_recipe], the container recipe generated by SimpleBuild includes `/tmp/simplebuild/sources/` as a fallback directory in the list of locations considered by SimpleBuild when looking for sources/patches (see also [Source path][sourcepath]).

-That way, you can copy source files that should be available when building the container image into `/tmp/easybuild/sources/`.
+That way, you can copy source files that should be available when building the container image into `/tmp/simplebuild/sources/`.